slowernews/hamster-system/README.md

 ####How does it look?

-- workflow management in Hamster-GTD is a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).<br>.
+- Hamster-GTD uses a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) for workflow management.Main differences:
-Main differences:

   - 4 Notebooks: